mercmobily/simpledblayer/README.md

 * It doesn't manage connections.
 You will have to create a connection to the database and pass it
 * Simple querying.
 You cannot create complex queries with nested ANDs and ORs -- only one level of AND and OR.
 You can however check for equality, greater/smaller than, starts with/ends with/contains, etc. as well as sorting and limiting/ranges
 * It has full cursor support
 * It is schema-free.
-You only need to tell it what fields are there -- schema definition is 100% not dealt with
+You only need to tell it what fields are there and if they are searchable -- schema definition is 100% NOT dealt with
 * It is written with very simple, Object Oriented code using [simpleDeclare](https://github.com/mercmobily/simpleDeclare)

 # How to use it